Synergex/SqlReplication/README.md

 ***
 ## Recent Changes

-- The MINIMUM version of CodeGen required to successfully work with the sample code in this environment is 5.2.6.

-- (1/19/2018) We introduced a machanism for relative files to be replicated in addition to ISAM files.
-The code generated for relative files will include an additional "RowNumber" column and this value is used to synchronize the data in the file and table.
+- (1/19/2018) We introduced a mechanism for relative files to be replicated in addition to ISAM files.
+The code generated for relative files will include a "RowNumber" column that is populated with the associated record number from the underlying relative file.
+This row number is then used to synchronize the data in the file and table.

-- (1/19/2018) We introduced a new "bulk load" mechanism which is some circumstances can substantially reduce the time taken to load initial data into a table.
-The mechanism exports the data to a delimited file in the Synergy environment, then uses xfServer to copy the file to the database server where the data is inserted via a BULK INSERT statement.
-  The sample EMPLOYEE table (which contains 25,000 rows) loads 20x faster using this mechanism in my test environment (2 seconds vs 20 seconds).
+- (1/19/2018) We introduced a new "bulk load" mechanism which in some circumstances can substantially reduce the time taken to load initial data into a table.
+The mechanism exports the data to a delimited file in the Synergy environment, then uses xfServer to copy the file to the database server where it is subsequently processed with a BULK INSERT statement.
+The sample EMPLOYEE file (which has 25,000 records) loads 20x faster using the new mechanism in my test environment (2 seconds vs 20 seconds).
 This mechanism requires an instance of xfServer to be running on the SQL Server system, and can't be used when replicator is running on OpenVMS.

 ## Introduction